-Elephants, beaches, tea plantations and ancient cities: there’s no doubt Sri Lanka is a stunning country.
-The island nation packs a lot of diversity in a small geographical area and the best places to visit in Sri Lanka combine nature, history and culture.
+Elephants, beaches, tea plantations and ancient cities: Sri Lanka is a beautiful country with a treasure trove of UNESCO World Heritage attractions.
+The island nation packs a lot of different landscapes and experiences in a small geographical area, so the best places to visit in Sri Lanka combine nature, history and culture.